Current Students - general FAQ's

 Can I study more than 4 credit points per term if I’m a Part-Time student?

-If you are a part-time student and you want to study more than 4 credit points in any given term please email the Director of Studies at firstname.lastname@example.org to arrange a time to discuss your study plans.
-Approval for enrolment in a higher than normal study load is at the discretion of the Director of Studies.
+If you are a part-time student and you want to study more than 4 credit points in any given term please complete an Application for Special Approval and submit to email@example.com.
+Approval for enrolment in a higher than normal study load is at the discretion of the Program Director.
 No special consideration is given due to workload or resulting poor performance for students who undertake a higher than normal study load.

 When do I get my results?